-ART 310 TWO-DIMENSIONAL ART: PAINTING MEDIA AND TECHNIOUES (3)
+ART 310 TWO-DIMENSIONAL ART: PAINTING MEDIA AND TECHNIQUES (3)

-Studio projects explore media and methodologies in painting, drawing and related two-dimensional art forms.
+Six hours laboratory per week Prerequisite: ART 108 and ART 201 Studio projects explore media and methodologies in painting, drawing and related two-dimensional art forms.
 Assignments emphasize the integration of traditional art materials and techniques with related digital art technologies in the creation of two-dimensional art projects.